Ahona Rahman

-Ahona Rahman is a Bangladeshi actress and model, who came to the media participating in the photo contest show Binodon Bichitra Photogenic Contest held in 1996.
+Ahona Rahman (অহনা রহমান, /bn/) is a Bangladeshi actress and model, who came to the media participating in the photo contest show Binodon Bichitra Photogenic Contest held in 1996.
 She also performed in Bengali films.

 Career

 Rahman started her career with modeling then she made her debut in Bengali drama Choita Pagla.
 In 2008, she made her acting debut in the Bengali film industry with the film Chakorer Prem, with co-star Amin Khan.
 She also appeared in Dui Prithibi with co-actor Shakib Khan.